 When a tank’s bottom rusts out, there’s nothing keeping the water inside.
 Water starts pouring out at an alarming rate, and because it’s connected to your water supply, it won’t stop until you shut off the water to your tank.
-You’re left with a huge, costly mess to clean up.
+You’re left with significant property damage and a huge, costly mess to clean up.

 A Tankless Water Heater Can Last As Long as 20 Years